mrzool/bash-sensible/README.md

 ## The config

 Sensible Bash is intended to be a simple starting point for a better Bash user experience out of the box.

 Refer to the commented [source](https://github.com/mrzool/bash-sensible/blob/master/sensible.bash) for a complete list of all the options with explanations.
 Here's a taste:

 ### 1. Smarter tab completion

-Options to improve on Bash's default tab completion.
+Readline bindings to improve on Bash's default tab completion.
 These settings get Bash to:

 - Perform file completion in a case insensitive fashion;
 - Treat hyphens and underscores as equivalent;
 - Display matches for ambiguous patterns at the first press of the tab key (instead of requiring two tab-presses).

-### 2. Sane history defaults
+### 2. Saner history defaults

-Some tweakings to the command history, mostly taken from Tom Ryder's article [Better Bash History](http://blog.sanctum.geek.nz/better-bash-history/).
-These options will get Bash to:
+Sensible defaults for the command history.
+These settings get Bash to:

 - Append to the history file instead of overwriting it;
 - Save multi-line commands as one command;